 I’m very excited to have my mind stretched and my horizons widened by the great minds that will gather in this spectacular setting.
 I can’t wait to meet the other speakers and to learn from them.

-The views and opinions of the author are his own and do not necessarily reflect those of the Aspen Institute.
+The views and opinions of the author are her own and do not necessarily reflect those of the Aspen Institute.
 This post originally appeared on the Aspen Ideas Festival site.